-- 4. Enter the following: (fields marked with Pare required) - Web URL name: unique name designating this group of URLs - Description: description of this entry.
-This appears on the Web URLs menu page to the right of the name. - URL to ask how to route call: HTTP URL that Enswitch asks to where to route the call
+- 4. Enter the following: (fields marked with pare required) - Name: Unique name designating this group of URLs - Description: Description of this entry.
+This appears on the Web URLs menu page to the right of the name. - ▶ URL to ask how to route call: HTTP URL that Enswitch asks to where to route the call - URL to inform on answer: HTTP URL that Enswitch informs when the call has been answered

-- URL to inform on answer: HTTP URL that Enswitch informs when the call has been answered - URL to inform on hangup: HTTP URL that Enswitch informs when the call has been hung up - Timeout waiting for web server: How long to wait for the web server before timing out
+- URL to inform on hangup: HTTP URL that Enswitch informs when the call has been hung up - Timeout waiting for web server: How long to wait for the web server before timing out - On timeout or if routing URL returns an error, forward to: Enter the information to route the call when timeout occurs or when the web server returns an error.